O10X/Main/Instructions/POV Install.md

 # Setting UP POV

-Now that Kodi is installed and configured, let’s install POV.
+1) Now that Kodi is installed and configured, let’s install POV.

-Press the cog icon near the top left corner of the Home Screen.
+2) Press the cog icon near the top left corner of the Home Screen.

-Select File Manager.

-Press Add Source.

-Enter https://kodiyashimaru.github.io/repo in the top box and kodifitzwell on the bottom one.
-Press OK to add the source.

-Go back to the Settings menu and select Add-ons.
+3) Go back to the Settings menu and select Add-ons.
+4)
 Click on Install from zip file.

 Select kodifitzwell.